sebras/manpages-l10n/CONTRIBUTING.md

 manpages-l10n.
 Besides the .po file creation, the script creates - if needed - a template and updates the compendium templates in templates/common/ and the compendium files for your language in po/*your_language_code*/common.
 The script never affects other languages than your own.
+Note: Remember to run `git add <file>` after you have created and/or updated the new file before you make the `git push` command.

 ### Fill and use the compendium